'Enough is enough': Doug Ford says Ontario could hand encampment drug users $10,000 fines, prison

 Ford made the announcement flanked by a number of other ministers, as well as mayors who have requested action to crack down on the encampments.

-Last month 12 Ontario mayors wrote to Ford, asking him to use the Notwithstanding Clause if necessary in order to avoid legal challenges on Charter grounds to any legislation on encampments.
+Last month 12 Ontario mayors wrote to Ford, asking him to use the notwithstanding clause if necessary in order to avoid legal challenges on Charter grounds to any legislation on encampments.

-Ford had said that he did not expect to have to use the rare power in order to tackle the encampment issue, but he would be prepared to do so if the courts tried to block him.
+Ford had said he did not expect to have to use the rare power in order to tackle the encampment issue, but he would be prepared to do so if the courts tried to block him.

 The legislation is expected to be introduced at Queen’s Park later Thursday, before the legislature rises for its winter break.